Hold Your Hand (film): Manga

 The original manga series was written by Mamora Goda base on his own experiences after getting arrested in 2013 for assaulting a female assistant.
 It was illustrated by Hiroshi Yoshida.
-It begun serialization on the 4th edition of the online manga magazine Manga on Web from January 2016 to July 2017.
+It began serialization on the 4th edition of the online manga magazine Manga on Web from January 2016 to July 2017.
 It run for seven chapters and collected into one tankōbon volume.

 Live-action adaptation

 A live-action adaptation was announced in January 2023.
 The film was directed by Hiroyuki Nakata and starred by Kouhei Takeda.
 It was distributed by Furumo Teremo.
 The film premiered on April 8, 2023, on Eurospace Theater in Shibuya.
 Karen Aoki sang the opening theme with same title as the film.
 The film's music was handled by Rhythm & Note.